 Reclamation is the process of preparing land for another use after mining activities cease.
 Prior to granting a permit to operate a mine, the county must approve a “reclamation plan” including land’s post-mining use.
-Many communities are concerned that typical reclamation plans will leave lands significantly degraded compared to their pre-mining state and unprepared for a beneficial uses consistent with local land use plans.
+Many communities are concerned that typical reclamation plans will leave lands significantly degraded compared to their pre-mining state and unprepared for beneficial uses consistent with local land use plans.

 Many mines were forested hillsides before mining, and will be flatter land after reclamation.
 Sustaining plant vitality after reclamation can be difficult, especially if the reclamation plan includes such soil intensive uses as agriculture.
 During stockpiling of the overburden layers (soil on top of the mined bedrock) soils rapidly degrade, and may take decades to centuries to re-develop1.
 In the meantime, mines in the process of reclamation can have significant erosion problems, be hosts to invasive species, and promote groundwater seepage at the base of reclaimed piles.
 This seepage could introduce surface and groundwater quality concerns such as mobilized heavy metals in oxidized and acidified soils.

 In addition to environmental concerns around sand mine reclamation, communities also face economic concerns.
 To discuss some economic concerns, Mathew Lippincott spoke with Cheryl Miller, president of Save The Hills Alliance, a nonprofit organization dedicated to protecting the natural environment in western Wisconsin.
 Mathew and Cheryl’s conversation is transcribed here:

 Between ¹⁄3 and ½ of all frac sand operations are paused but you’re still concerned2.
 What issues are still active?